School of Medicine

 BioDr.
 Cliff Sheckter is a California native, growing up in the Eastern Sierra.
 He graduated from UCLA with a BS in Anthropology and earned summa cum laude and Phi Beta Kappa honors.
 He attended USC (Keck) for medical school on an academic scholarship and graduated valedictorian with Alpha Omega Alpha honors.
-He fell in love with plastic surgery and particularly burn care while at LAC+USC and matriculated into the Stanford Plastic Surgery Residency in 2013.
-While in residency, he pursued a fellowship in Health Systems Design at Stanford’s Clinical Excellence Research Center, which ignited his interest in health services research.
-During residency, Dr. Sheckter investigated health systems outcomes in burn care and reconstructive surgery.
-He pursued additional training in Surgical Critical Care at the University of Washington with a focus on integrated, complex burn care.
-There he investigated quality of life outcomes in burn survivors with a particular focus in financial toxicity.
+He fell in love with burn care while at LAC+USC and completed his surgical training at Stanford.
+While in residency, he pursued a fellowship in Health Systems Design at Stanford’s Clinical Excellence Research Center (CERC).
+He received additional training in Surgical Critical Care at the University of Washington with a focus on burn and trauma.

 Andrew A. Shelton, MD, FACS, FACRS